-8The RLA's status quo requirements also render the fact that the FAA issued a SOC to United and Continental in late 2011 irrelevant.
+&lt;sup>8The RLA's status quo requirements also render the fact that the FAA issued a SOC to United and Continental in late 2011 irrelevant.
 The SOC had significance with respect to new United's corporate operations, but it did not enable United and Continental to amalgamate their mechanic and related employee work groups.
-They were not able to accomplish that until the JCBA was ratified in December,2016.
+They were not able to accomplish that until the JCBA was ratified in December, 2016.
 Accordingly, an arbitrator likely would conclude that new United was neither obligated nor allowed to offer the United mechanics and related employees the opportunity to participate in the CARP in lieu of their 401(k) Replacement Plans until the December, 2016 ratification of the JCBA.

-9 Moreover, until late last year, while a majority of the United mechanics and related employees had expressed their desire to obtain defined benefit pension benefits, a majority of them also expressed their opposition to participating in another company-sponsored and controlled defined benefit plan such as the CARP.
+Moreover, until late last year, while a majority of the United mechanics and related employees had expressed their desire to obtain defined benefit pension benefits, a majority of them also expressed their opposition to participating in another company-sponsored and controlled defined benefit plan such as the CARP.
 United was well aware of these facts, as the United mechanics and related employees not only voiced their preferences electronically and in system-wide meetings, but also sent various survey results relating to their pension preferences directly the United board of directors.
 At the same time, new United was well aware of the Continental mechanics and related employees' vocal desire to establish a new, more financially stable defined benefit plan.
-Armed with the knowledge that a large contingent of United mechanics and related employees did not want to participate in the CARP and that event the "incumbent" Continental mechanics and related employees wanted to accrue defined benefit pension benefits outside of the CARP, United clearly took comfort in not agreeing to provide the United mechanics and related employees any defined benefit pension benefits to the United mechanics and related employees for a considerably long period of time.
+Armed with the knowledge that a large contingent of United mechanics and related employees did not want to participate in the CARP and that event the "incumbent" Continental mechanics and related employees wanted to accrue defined benefit pension benefits outside of the CARP, United clearly took comfort in not agreeing to provide the United mechanics and related specify how the obligations set forth therein must be satisfied, an arbitrator likely would conclude that, to the extent the LOA obligations were triggered, new United satisfied them when, in its 2015 close-put proposal it provided the United mechanics and related the opportunity to participate in the CARP.